 As a director, Shane’s mediocre at best but does have some creative visual flourishes.

 Kelly is really good, even with some questionable dialogue, and he’s able to carry the film.
 Sometimes he has to carry Kelley through rough scenes; Kelley isn’t very good.
 He has a tough role but he also isn’t very good.
 He’s likable, however.

 The whole thing is likable… but not very good.

-Directed by Herbert Moulton; screenplay by Herman Hoffman, based on a story by John Flory; director of photography, Harry Fischbeck; produced by William H. Pine; released by Paramount Pictures.
+Directed by Maxwell Shane; screenplay by Shane, based on a story by Cornell Woolrich; director of photography, Jack Greenhalgh; edited by Howard A. Smith; music by Rudy Schrager; produced by William H. Pine and William C. Thomas; released by Paramount Pictures.

 Starring DeForest Kelley (Vince Grayson), Paul Kelly (Cliff Herlihy), Ann Doran (Lil Herlihy), Kay Scott (Betty Winters), Charles Victor (Captain Warner), Jeff York (Deputy Torrence) and Robert Emmett Keane (Harry Byrd).